farizrahman4u/recurrentshop/docs/readout.md

 rnn.add(GRUCell(10))
 rnn.add(SimpleRNNCell(10))
 ```
 The output from the previous time step will be added to the current input.
 Other modes available are : `mul`, `avg`, `max`.
+(Note : since these are elem-wise ops, output shape and input shape of the RNN should be the same.)

 ## Readout in RecurrentModel